Swayamvara the Ancient Hindu Marriage Custom

 Examples of Swayamvara

-There are many examples of swayamvara and the Ramayana records that the God Ram himself won Sita in a swayamvara.
+There are many examples of swayamvara and the Ramayana records that God Ram himself won Sita in a swayamvara.
 Even as late as the 7th century King Ramchand of Kanauji held a swayamvara for his daughter Sanyogita.
 This girl, in reality, loved the enemy of her father Prithviraj Chauhan.
-During the swayamvara the princess garlanded a statue of Prithviraj to the chagrin of all the contestants.
-Prithviraj who was hiding nearby now appeared and carried of the princess on his horse.
+During the swayamvara, the princess garlanded a statue of Prithviraj to the chagrin of all the contestants.
+Prithviraj who was hiding nearby now appeared and carried off the princess on his horse.

 The practice of swayamvara continued for many centuries.
 However, with the advent of the Moslems, this marriage ritual died a natural death.
 But with the passage of time, we can look back at the practice of swayamvara and realize that during that period Indian society was way ahead of the modern world.